earosenthal77/seqsorcerer_final/README.md

 ## Testing
 If you would like to test SeqSorcerer before running on full Fastq files, a ```fastq_trimmer.py``` file is available within the ```rnaseq_pipeline``` folder.
 This will trim any gzipped file of the format .fastq.gz to the first 100 reads.
 This provides a shortened fastq file allowing for a shortened run through of the pipeline.
 Note: you will have to edit .py files to accept .fq files and not .fq.gz.

+## Validation
+1. Verifiable Success: The pipeline completes a successful run when a ```.bam``` file is produced in the output folder and the ```featureCounts``` summary report shows a 'Successfully assigned' rate > 0%.
+2. Runtime Improvements:
+         - Previously: ~30-45 minutes of active, hands-on time (check steps, typing commands,                 fixing errors) per file
+         - SeqSorcerer: <2 mins of hands-on time (editing the .sh file) per batches of files
+3. Failure Handling: Before running, the pipeline checks all tools and their versions.
+Paired read files are checked to make sure both R1 and R2 files are provided.
+The system also checks for existing trimmed files or gene indices.
+If the pipeline is interrupted, it can resume rather than restart.

 ## In Progress Future Directions
 # Customizable Parameters: